erolkeskiner/vagrant-playground/README.md

 vagrant reload default --provision
 ```

 `default` is default guest virtual machine name.
-The command above must me modified if another host name is set in `Vagrantfile`.
+The command above must be modified if another host name is set in `Vagrantfile`.